 There are three main types of events: touring old royal historical buildings from both the Hubaekje Kingdom and Joseon Dynasty, indoor and outdoor musical performances near historical architecture, and games and activities involving lit palaces and fish markets.
 And, it’s all free.

 Gyunggijeon is a historic site from the Joseon Dynasty.
-It has a serene aura at night, with lights that are calming and easy on the eyes, a perfect relax spot.
+It has a serene aura at night, with lights that are calming and easy on the eyes, a perfect relaxing spot.

 The JeonjuHyanggo, “Night of Sanjo,” is a musical performance with Sanjo, a Korean genre similar to American Jazz — filled with blues and rhythm, free and emotional.
 Skilled performers will be sure to open our hearts and ears to Korea’s jazz.